wp-plugins/previewapp/branches/1.1.1/readme.txt

 Stable tag: 1.1.1
 License: Preview App

-Preview-App allow your wordpress to comments and discuss your webdesign and developpement against the Preview Web service to see if they look like and bugless.
+Preview-App allow your wordpress to comments and discuss your webdesign and developpement against Preview App.

 == Description ==